 4. Not drinking enough water

 The role of hydration in weight loss is often overlooked.
 Yet dehydration can trigger food cravings, as thirst is sometimes confused with hunger.
-In addition, water helps to eliminate toxins and maintain a good metabolism.
+In addition, your body needs a critical amount of liquid to keep all your vital organs working optimally.
 Having a water bottle at your fingertips can remind you to stay hydrated throughout the day.
-Canada Health recommends that adults drink about 2 liters of fluids a day1.
+Health Canada recommends that adults drink about 2 liters of fluids a day1.

 Avoid sugary drinks like soda and fruit juices, as they contain a lot of calories without filling you up.